Getting help with education loans.

 What’s permanent life got to do with it?

-So at some point, you may need a loan for school—whether your child’s, grandchild’s, or even continuing education for yourself.
+So at some point, you may need a loan to pay for school—whether it's for your child, grandchild, or even continuing education for yourself.
 Although you can go through the usual channels to get one—banks/lenders, your 401(k), credit cards—there is another option.

 Check out these helpful resources.